zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum.md

 ## Install Helm

-The Kubernetes deployment from Magnum is not as complete as the one out of Kubespray, we need to setup `helm` and the NGINX ingress ourself.
+The Kubernetes deployment from Magnum is not as complete as the one out of Kubespray, we need to setup `helm` and the NGINX ingress ourselves.
 We would also need to setup a system to automatically deploy HTTPS certificates, I'll add this later on.

 First [install the Helm client on your laptop](https://helm.sh/docs/using_helm/#installing-helm), make